MerlinMaven/sigma-industrial-ai/documentation/source/methodology.rst

   As shown in the Pareto analysis, the **LSTM Autoencoder with an 8-dimensional bottleneck** provided the best trade-off between a low reconstruction error and a highly compact signature.
 It was therefore selected as our Signature Extractor.

 - **Processor Model Selection**:
   For the core processor, we implemented and compared several dual-head models.
-The **CNN-BiLSTM** architecture demonstrated the best overall performance in simultaneously minimizing both reconstruction and prediction errors on the signature space.
+The **CNN** architecture demonstrated the best overall performance in simultaneously minimizing both reconstruction and prediction errors on the signature space.

 3. Hyperparameter Optimization with Optuna
 ------------------------------------------
-To maximize the performance of our selected `CNN-BiLSTM` processor, we conducted an extensive hyperparameter search using **Optuna**.
+To maximize the performance of our selected `CNN` processor, we conducted an extensive hyperparameter search using **Optuna**.

 .. figure:: /_static/optuna_optimization_history.png
    :align: center